Bonjour mes amours! ~

 Who never saw the Disney movie before?
 It will make you fall in love with this church!
 The Gothic styled cathedral next to the Seine is known for the many gargoyles.
 No, they are not alive… but fascinating nonetheless.

 If you want to go inside the cathedral, check a less busy time.
 We went in the afternoon and the line was huuuuuge.
 If you like to skip the line and just have some pictures with the gorgeous cathedral at the background, just take a walk down next to the river and you won’t be disappointed.

 I rather explore this adorable area instead!
-It was rainy that day but that didn’t bothered us.
-We actually took some nice shots there with the umbrella. and when it started raining heavily, we just entered a cute cafe to warm up with a hot home made chocolate.
+It was rainy that day but that didn’t bother us.
+We actually took some nice shots there with the umbrella. and when it started raining heavily, we just entered a cute cafe to warm up with a hot home-made chocolate.

 If you want an artistic memory of Paris, this is the place where artists can sketch you a caricature.
 Just don’t let them trap you with high prices!